 Lou Rogai is an artist and composer.
 He has fronted the group Lewis & Clarke since 2003, producing a signature sound of lush, long-form songwriting.
 Through the process of creating orchestral arrangements for his songs, he became immersed in the instrumental aspect of story-telling.
-His first string quartet, Implications in D Major was released in June of 2018 and was featured on WNYC’s New Sounds.
+His first string quartet, Implications in D Major was released in June of 2018 and featured on WNYC’s New Sounds.
 It is the first in a five-movement sequence of music for chamber orchestra.
-He is currently at work writing, collaborating, producing, and completing a new Lewis & Clarke LP.
+He has recently scored two shorts, Essere Amato and City of Shells, and is currently at work writing, collaborating, producing, and completing a new Lewis & Clarke LP.
 He lives and works in Pennsylvania, USA, near a river between two mountains.

 "Incredibly moving...a mighty suite of music"